botpress/botpress/docs/getting_started/trivia_template.md

 ## The **Trivia Template**

-In this guide, we will be customizing a simple template of the Trivia bot that we created specially for you, the learner of Botpress!
-We intentionally left out many details and elements from the Trivia bot that you will be able to add by following this guide.
+In this guide, we will be customizing the template that we created specially for you, the learner of Botpress!
+We intentionally left out many details and elements from the template that you will be able to add by following this guide.

 The version of the bot that you will be starting off from will already do the following things: